 These pages are a chance to dig deeper into the location of Star Carr.
 Let’s contemplate ideas of shamanic ritual, interconnected phenomena, ley lines, time and astral travel, poetry, art, remote viewing, dowsing, and archaeology to proposed possible keys to unlocking truths.

 Archaeology - What the Science Tells Us In East Yorkshire the Vale of Pickering offers a broad sweep of lush green fields and meadows situated between the high cliffs that face the North Sea and the Yorkshire Wolds.
 Between 10,000 BCE to 8,000 BCE (the Mesolithic era) a vast lake dominated the area.
 From the 1940’s onwards archaeological digs near the village of Flixton have revealed one of Europe’s oldest human settlements known as Star Carr.

-Peculiar amongst the finds is a vast horde of animal remains, the closer inspection of which revealed 21 intact deer frontlets and antlers were found intact.
+Peculiar amongst the finds is a vast horde of animal remains, the closer inspection of which revealed 21 intact deer frontlets and fragments of antlers were found intact.

 This suggested that Star Carr was no ordinary site of butchery or bi-product of human subsistence but rather a ritualistic centre.